 4. Act Phase: Tell the Organization Your Decision and Intended Outcomes, Monitor Progress, and Use Business Agility to Adjust as Changes Occurs.

-In this step, the business executes decisions.
-As this is an organizational setting, business leaders need to communicate clearly their decisions, establish clear goals, and monitor progress.
+In this step, the business rapidly executes decisions.
+As this is an organizational setting, business leaders communicate clearly their decisions, establish clear goals, monitor progress, and adapt to changes.
 In some cases, a mission-type statement is needed detailing who should do what to include the allocation of resources.
 Also, this step includes monitoring progress and making changes as appropriate to maximize the success of the decision.
 During this decision cycle stage, leaders can and will use the full range of analytics to evaluate new information as it becomes available.
-Hence as the organization acts, decision-makers can both adjust decisions and provide new guidance to assure optimal outcomes for the business.
+Hence as the organization swiftly acts, decision-makers can both adjust decisions and provide new guidance to assure optimal outcomes for the business.

 5. Repeat the OODA Loop: This Business Agility Cycle Is an Iterative Process Using Continuous Feedback for Optimal Decision-Making.

 As this is an iterative process, this agile decision-making cycle repeats itself over and over again.
-Indeed, this loop, when executed effectively, enables the corporate executive team to compete more effectively.
-This is because their decision-making is highly responsive to change and closely aligned with market demands.
+This rapid, continuous loop enables the corporate executive team to compete more effectively.
+This agility makes businesses highly responsive to change and closely aligned with market demands.
 Further as decision-makers and the organization take action, they also learn.
 Hence, they continue to gain knowledge that consequently improves both their decision-making and their actions in the future.
 As a result, when changes occur, decision-makers are more responsive, making adjustments to their decisions to improve the likelihood of success.

 “He who can handle the quickest rate of change survives”